Themekraft/wc4bp/readme.md

 Create a seamless customer experience and get more engagement on your site by integrating your WooCommerce store with your BuddyPress community.

 # Setup for development
-If you want install buddyforms in your local for testing or develop.
+If you want install this plugin in your local for testing or develop.
 You need to read carefully the next sections.

 ### Requirements
 - PHP 7